Kandy-IO/kandy-uc-js-sdk-3.x/docs/kandy-doc.md

 ### fetchSelfInfo

-Fetches information about the current User.
+Fetches information about the current User from directory.
+Compared to [user.fetch][25] API, this API retrieves additional user related information.

 The SDK will emit a [directory:change][23] event after the operation completes.
 The User's information will then